khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Other-Languages.md

 # How to localize Terminal Emulator for Android

+*Note: I am no longer accepting new localizations.
+This page just documents how things used to work.*

 Terminal Emulator for Android has been localized for these locales:

 + U.S. English <-- this is the default.